yonesejames/TeachTown/dotnet/TeachTown.Refactoring.CSharp/README.md

-# TeachTown DOTNET Refactoring Exercise
+# TeachTown .NET Refactoring Exercise
 This repository contains a simple hotel reservation library that is in need of refactoring.
 The library is used by a client application to create a hotel reservation.